annasheik/Plan-your-day/README.md

 # Plan Your Day
 An application to find out the weather and the best venues around you in any city in the world.
-The website pulls data from third-party API's: OpenWeatherMap.org and Foursquare.com
+The website pulls data from third-party API's: OpenWeatherMap.org and Foursquare.com and Google Places API to verify the location.

 ## About
 The user is able to find out the current weather in any location in the world and also search